HeeyItsRen/PyDewClone/README.md

 please download and extract the files to any desired location (Just remember where)

-You may run the main.py in the 'Code' Folder using any CLI (Command Line Interface) of your choice
+You may run the main.py in the '**Code**' Folder using any CLI (Command Line Interface) of your choice

 ```
 py main.py